 You might be really into brewing beer as a hobby, but your wife … not so much.
 She prefers photography.
 It’s all good though.
 Both of you respect each other, you do your own thing and you’re happy.

 When it comes to our finances in marriage, that can be a whole different story.
 This is an area where teamwork, collaboration and partnership is required to be truly successful.
 Going off and “doing your own thing” when your money, future and retirement are at stake can be a recipe for disaster.

 My wife Nicole and I both have different hobbies and interests, but we do our best to come together on our family financial planning.
-We’re far from perfect and we’re always learning, but through our partnership we’ve been able to become consumer debt free and we’ll be mortgage free by the end of the year.
+We’re far from perfect and we’re always learning, but through our partnership, we’ve been able to become consumer debt-free, mortgage-free, and millionaires in 10 years.

-Here are five strategies that we’ve used to achieve our goals, honor each other’s passions and maintain a spirit of adventure with our future financial challenges.
+Here are 5 money and marriage tips that we’ve used to achieve our goals, honor each other's passions and maintain a spirit of adventure with our future financial challenges.